How to buy a car online

 Know your rights when buying online

 Fortunately, you're not going into an online car purchase without any backup from consumer organisations.
-Indeed there are more protections in place when you make an online purchase than when you buy a car face to face.
+If anything, it can actually be safer, as there are more protections in place when you make an online purchase than when you buy a car face to face.

 While vehicles and other goods bought at retailers fall under the Consumer Rights Act, the Government has set out online consumer protection rules in the Consumer Contracts Regulations (2013).
 Chief among the legislation included in this is that there's a 14-day ‘cooling-off’ period, when a buyer can decide whether or not they want to keep the goods.
 Within the 14 days they can hand back the product with no questions asked.